 Overview

-New Zealand and the Republic of Korea (Korea) have a long history of working together dating back to New Zealand’s involvement in the Korean War.
-Korea is one of the countries in Asia that shares our values: a strong democracy, an open market economy and respect for the rule of law.
-Our like-mindedness, along with political, economic, and vibrant people-to-people links, are points of familiarity which enable the free exchange of views and provide a platform for us to cooperate.
+New Zealand and the Republic of Korea (South Korea) have a long history of working together dating back to New Zealand’s involvement in the Korean War.
+Korea is a likeminded partner that shares our values: a strong democracy, an open market economy, and respect for the rule of law.
+Our likemindedness, along with political, economic, and vibrant people-to-people links, are points of familiarity which enable the free exchange of views and provide a platform for us to cooperate.

 The Korea-New Zealand Free Trade Agreement (KNZFTA) is a high quality, comprehensive agreement which delivers significant commercial benefits to New Zealand exporters.
-Signed on 23 March 2015, and in force since 20 December 2015, the KNZFTA marked a significant milestone in our bilateral relationship.
-It also established the foundation for an even closer relationship between New Zealand and Korea.
-This included a sizeable growth in two-way trade.
+Signed on 23 March 2015, and in force since 20 December 2015, KNZFTA marked a significant milestone in our bilateral relationship and has enabled a sizeable growth in two-way trade.

-Korea is a key trading partner for New Zealand, with two-way trade worth $8.8 billion in the year ending December 2023 (an increase of 117 percent from the year ending December 2015).
-Currently, Korea is New Zealand’s sixth largest trading partner.
+Korea is a key trading partner for New Zealand, with two-way trade worth $9.2 billion in the year ending December 2024, more than doubling since KNZFTA entered into force.
+Currently, Korea is New Zealand’s fifth-largest trading partner.

 KNZFTA facilitates the movement of goods and services, removes various trade barriers, provides greater certainty to investments, and establishes a framework for resolving trade-related issues.
 It also allows for more cooperation in such areas as agriculture, education, trade facilitation, science and technology, and film and television.